 Social distancing: When a former CM flouted it and a sitting CM followed it

-Bengaluru, Apr 21: Recently, former Karnataka Chief Minister HD Kumaraswamy got his son, Nikhil Kumaraswamy married during the nationwide lockdown was put in place.
+Bengaluru, Apr 21: Recently, former Karnataka Chief Minister H D Kumaraswamy got his son, Nikhil Kumaraswamy married during the nationwide lockdown was put in place.
 The former chief minister's son got married in Karnataka's Ramanagara where no cases for coronavirus were registered and was under a Green Zone.

 It was during this time, the JDS leader should have been more responsible.
 But, one thing that was stuck in his mind was his son's wedding.